feathersjs/feathers/docs/api/databases/mongodb.md

 ### Custom Params

 The `@feathersjs/mongodb` adapter utilizes three custom params which control adapter-specific features: `params.pipeline`, `params.mongodb`, and `params.adapter`.
+As mentioned [here](/api/services#params), these custom params are not intended to be used directly from the client.
+Directly exposing `params.pipeline` or `params.mongodb` to the client directly would expose the entire database to the client through powerful pipeline queries.

 #### params.adapter